nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_concepts.rst

 Bluetooth Mesh primarily targets simple control and monitoring applications, like light control or sensor data gathering.
 The packet format is optimized for small control packets, issuing single commands or reports, and is not intended for data streaming or other high-bandwidth applications.

-Using Bluetooth Mesh causes higher power consumption than when using traditional |BLE| applications.
+Using Bluetooth Mesh causes higher power consumption than when using traditional Bluetooth LE applications.
 This is mainly due to the need for keeping the radio running constantly.
-Therefore, unlike the |BLE| advertisers, active mesh devices cannot be powered by coin-cell batteries for extended periods of time.
+Therefore, unlike the Bluetooth LE advertisers, active mesh devices cannot be powered by coin-cell batteries for extended periods of time.

 Bluetooth Mesh supports up to 32767 devices in a network, with a maximum network diameter of 126 hops.